-It is a compiler option, tells the compiler to link to certain parts of the Intel® Math Kernel Library (Intel® MKL).
+It is a compiler option, tells the compiler to link to certain parts of Intel MKL.

-The compiler does not link to the Intel® MKL.
+OFF The compiler does not link to the Intel MKL.

-Above the table and the below example are using Intel Fortran Compiler for linux, 64bit as sample.
-You may find the other equivalents for Windows and Mac OS by Intel® Math Kernel Library Link Line Advisor
+The below example are using Intel Fortran Compiler for Linux*, 64bit as sample.
+You may find the other equivalents for Windows* and OS X* by Intel® Math Kernel Library Link Line Advisor

 Command line example